2011 Pardee Center Summer Fellows

 a master’s candidate in Public Health, concentrating in International and Environmental Health.
 She received her B.A. in International Studies from Middlebury College, and is currently working as a research assistant for the Pardee Center’s Development that Works conference.
 As a 2011 Pardee Graduate Summer Fellow, Jennifer will be conducting research on the role of public-private partnerships in disaster risk reduction.

-a current Public and Nonprofit MBA student at the School of Management and also a graduate student at the Department of Economics.
+a current Public and Nonprofit MBA student at the Questrom School of Business and also a graduate student at the Department of Economics.
 He has worked in the public and private sectors in Mexico, first at the Mexican Central Bank and later at McKinsey & Company.
 His research at the Pardee Center will explore the professionalization of civil associations in Latin America as a democratic anchor for long-term social development.

 a doctoral student studying Science, Philosophy, and Religion in the Department of Religion.
 He is primarily interested in how science and religion interact at the local and global policy levels.
 His Pardee research will focus on the potential roles scientific axiology and value theory can play in global development planning and policy-making.

 a doctoral student in the History Department.
 Mettler holds a B.A. in Anthropology and French from Macalaster College, and has studied and done fieldwork in Cameroon and Mali.
 Her work at the Pardee Center will explore the potential policy applications of local subsistence knowledge and practices in Sahelian Africa to ensuring food security and long-term environmental management.